Rider Administration BIO

 Director of Athletics Don Harnum

-In September 2005 Harnum was named interim director of athletics upon the retirement of Curt Blake and following a national search, President Mordechai Rozanski officially named Harnum Rider's new director of athletics in April 2006.
-"It was difficult to leave the sidelines,” Harnum said.
-"But having been part of a bigger picture for the last few years I felt like I could make a positive contribution to Rider, the athletics program, and most importantly, to the lives of our more than 350 student-athletes.”
+“It was difficult to leave the sidelines,” Harnum said at that time, “but after being a part of the bigger picture I felt like I could make a positive contribution to Rider, the athletics program, and most importantly, to the lives of our more than 350 student-athletes.”